Zulaekhah/Zulaekhah/README.md

 - 👋 Hi, I’m Suliat Sulaiman
-- 👀 I’m interested in comtibuting to the world of tech
+- 👀 I’m interested in contributing to the world of tech
-- 🌱 I’m currently learning to be ome a backened developer
+- 🌱 I’m currently learning to become a backened developer
 - 💞️ I’m looking to collaborate on projects of shared interests.
 - 📫 You can reach me on Facebook and LinkedIn
 - 😄 Pronouns: she/her